wklsh/monorepo-yarn-workspaces-nextjs/README.md

 # Overview
 This boilerplate utilises [yarn workspaces](https://yarnpkg.com/features/workspaces) and [next-transpile-modules](https://www.npmjs.com/package/next-transpile-modules) to achieve a monorepo setup.
-Shared components/libaries can be stored individually within the `packages` folder, and can be used across all webapps.
+Shared components/libaries can be stored individually within the `packages` folder, and then used across all webapps.

 # Requirements